Willfact 500UI powder and solvent for solution for injection

 Reconstitution:

-Follow the current guidelines for aseptic procedures.
-The transfer system should only be used to reconstitute the medication, as described below.
-It is not designed to administer the medication to the patient.
+Current guidelines for aseptic procedures should be followed.
+The transfer system should only be used to reconstitute the medicinal product, as described below.
+It is not designed to administer the medicinal product to the patient.

 |

-The solution should be transparent or slightly opalescent, colorless or pale yellow.
+The solution should be clear or slightly opalescent, colorless or pale yellow.
 The reconstituted product should be visually inspected for particles and discoloration before administration.

-Do not use solutions that are turbid or contain sediments.
+Do not use solutions that are cloudy or contain sediment.

 Do not dilute the reconstituted product.